- Search for a Leaflet

 Side-effects you need to know about

-- Your child may feel dizzy or light-headed when they stand up, or may faint.
-Encourage them to stand up slowly, and to sit or lie down if they feel dizzy or light-headed.
-If this happens often, contact your doctor, as your child’s blood pressure may be too low.
+- Your child may feel dizzy or light-headed when they stand up, or they may faint.
+Encourage them to stand up slowly, and to sit or lie down if they feel dizzy.
+This occurs most often after starting treatment or increasing the dose and should get better after a little time.
+If it happens often, contact your doctor, as your child’s blood pressure may be too low.